 This is the least expensive option, so read the full details on traveling between Brooklyn and LaGuardia via public transportation.
 Also check out MTA's Trip Planner for real-time travel options, with estimated times depending on the day and hour you'll be en route.

 Private Express Bus

 You can catch a private express bus to and from LaGuardia that departs about every half hour.
-Going to the airport, you can catch the bus at...
-Manhattan's Port Authority Bus Terminal, Grand Central Station or Penn Station.
+Going to the airport, you can catch the bus at Manhattan's Port...
+Authority Bus Terminal, Grand Central Station or Penn Station.
 Coming from the airport, the NYC Airporter bus will drop you at these same major transportation centers.
-From these hubs, you can easily pick up a subway into anywhere in Brooklyn.
+From these hubs, you can easily pick up a subway from anywhere in Brooklyn.

 Reservations for shared-ride vans and private car services can be made at the welcome center located on the arrivals level of each terminal.
 If the counter is closed, there is a convenient self-service kiosk nearby where you can contact authorized shared-ride or private car services.
 Note that these are only cost-effective if you are traveling with a group; otherwise, they will be more expensive than a cab.

 Drive and Park

 You can also drive to LaGuardia.
 There's onsite parking, as well, for a fee.
 Check the website to determine which terminal has availability.

 Although many Brooklynites use JFK or LaGuardia, Newark is a viable and easy option.
 If you've booked tickets from Newark, here are three ways to help you get to the airport—and back—without (hopefully) any hassles.